I recently had a wonderful five day trip to one of my favorite places in the world: La Jolla, California.

 Roberto’s Taco Shop is in Mission Beach, California at 3202 Mission Blvd (between Mission Bay Dr & Ventura Pl) in San Diego, CA 92109 Tel.
 (858) 488-1610

 This tiny taco place is a real beach-goers dive.
 Passersby include tourists and locals alike, especially surfers.
 It’s literally a block from the Pacific Ocean so you’re bound to see people headed to and from the beachfront location.
-Don’t be surprised if you see people on skateboards or rollerblades- they’re common transportation here.
+Skateboards and rollerblades are common methods of transportation here.

 Roberto’s is open late and the night time crowd does attract a younger, more robust clientele so if that’s not for you, just try to get there during the day.
 Take your tacos outside for some real people-watching.
 It’s a sport at this corner.